Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 # Multi client - state

 Try to open few clients with the same url.
 You will see that every client are independant from each other; you can change `value` on a client and `value` will not change in other clients.
 It is the concept of **state**.

-What is the state of a GUI?
+So, what is the state of a GUI?
 The application's state is the current state of the variables, so the values of all the variables for one client.
 In the beginning, `state.value = 10` and `state.data` is the dataset for the 10th week.
 When `value` is changing, this is in fact `state.value` that is really changing.
 To manipulate variables in the GUI, we always pass through the state.

 However, connecting a variable to other variables can be attractive.
 For example, to create a chart that will only display one week of data, a connection has to be made between the slider's value and the data.